 Things to remember

-- Hysterectomy is the surgical removal of the womb (uterus), with or without the removal of the ovaries.
+- Hysterectomy is the surgical removal of the womb (uterus), with or without the cervix.

-- Hysterectomy is used to treat a variety of conditions, including heavy or painful periods, fibroids and prolapse.
+- Hysterectomy is used to treat a number of conditions, including heavy or painful periods, fibroids and prolapse.

 You might also be interested in: